Cherish Property (“Cherish Property”, “We”, “Us”) is committed to respecting your right to privacy and protecting your personal information.

 Access to Personal Information

-You may request access to personal information that My Property Scout holds about you.
+You may request access to personal information that Cherish Property holds about you.

 We will acknowledge your request within 14 business days of the request being made.
 Access will usually be granted within 14 business days of our acknowledgement.